sonumahajan/sonumahajan/README.md

 - 🌱 I’m currently learning Advance Python.
 - 👯 I’m looking to collaborate with other talented developers.
 - 🥅 2023 Goals: Contribute in more Open Source project.
-- 🤔 I’m looking for help with ...
-Kivy, KivyMD, Bug Hunting
+- 🤔 I’m looking for help with ... django, Bug Hunting
 - 📫 How to reach me: ...
     - [Portfolio]
     - [Linkedin]